A Measure of Shape and Sounds

 A Measure of Shape and Sounds is the third studio album by Canadian musician Alex Henry Foster.
 It was released on September 20, 2024, through Hopeful Tragedy Records.
+It was originally intended as a companion to Foster's previous release, Kimiyo, under the larger umbrella project Voyage à la Mer.

 Background

 The album was created during Foster's recovery from a double cardiac graft surgery in 2023.
-Collaborating with longtime partner Ben Lemelin, Foster turned to instrumental soundscapes as a means of expression during a period when singing and writing lyrics were not possible.
+Collaborating with longtime partner Ben Lemelin, Foster turned to instrumental soundscapes when he was unable to use his voice.

 Musical style

 Critics have described the album as ambient and experimental, relying on loops, reverb, and minimalist arrangements to convey emotion without lyrics.

 Track listing

 All tracks written by Alex Henry Foster and Ben Lemelin.